codio-content/ThinkJava/.guides/content/arrays-of-objects-exercises.md

-###  Exercises

 The code for this chapter is in the `ch12` directory of `ThinkJavaCode2`.
-See page in section **Using the code examples** for instructions on how to download the repository.
+See page in section Using the code examples for instructions on how to download the repository.
 Before you start the exercises, we recommend that you compile and run the examples.

 **Exercise 13.1:**

-Encapsulate the deck-building code from Section **13.6** in a method called `makeDeck` that takes no parameters and returns a fully-populated array of `Card`s.
+Encapsulate the deck-building code from Section 0.6 in a method called `makeDeck` that takes no parameters and returns a fully-populated array of `Card`s.